Taylor Gardner, MHP, Clinical Intern

 Kids (3-10), Adolescents, College, Young Adults, Adults, Families

-Anxiety, Depression, Sport Performance, Sports Anxiety, Performance Anxiety, Self-Esteem, LGBTIA+, Stressful Life Transitions, Women’s Issues, Quarter-Life Crisis
+Anxiety, Depression, Sport Performance, Sports Anxiety, Performance Anxiety, Self-Esteem, Friendship and Relationship Stress, LGBTIA+, Stressful Life Transitions, Women’s Issues, Quarter-Life Crisis

 Hello!
 My name is Taylor Gardner, and I am a graduate student at Adler University earning my master’s degree in Clinical Mental Health Counseling.
 Before moving to Chicago, I grew up in the South and have lived in Alabama, Tennessee, and South Carolina!
 I earned my bachelor’s degree in psychology with a minor in sociology from Presbyterian College, where I was also a member of the women’s golf team.